 Reserve Officers' Training Corps (ROTC)

 They are athletes, future nurses, Geoscience majors and more.
-They are the faces of Edinboro University's ROTC.
+They are the faces of PennWest Edinboro's ROTC.
 No matter what their backgrounds or plans for the future, the inspiring young men and women who enroll in Edinboro's ROTC program gain valuable life skills including leadership, self-discipline, integrity, confidence and responsibility.
 The program also provides tuition assistance.
 Many students graduate debt-free, equipped with the education and experience needed for a successful future.

 I could receive with the program.
 A few weeks after joining, I realized this program

 had so much more to offer.
 I have been pushed beyond my physical and mental limits,

 gained leadership experience, made lifelong friends and created many memories along